Ankit105002/DemoProj2/README.md

 # new Project

-This Project is created to understand INIT command
+This Project is created to understand INIT command.
+We have created successfully.